MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior makes the selected `Object` invisible and non-interactive until it specifically is set back to *"enabled"* in a future step.
+The Disable Object behavior makes the selected `Object` invisible and non-interactive until it specifically is set back to *"enabled"* in a future step.
 Put into Unity terms, it deactivates the selected Game Object.

 If you would like to make an object non-interactive while being visible, consider locking the object instead.